 A form of burglary in which force is used to gain entrance; e.g., by breaking a window or slashing a screen.
 Forcible entry may or may not be accompanied by theft or property damage.
 Evidence of force must be physical and visible, i.e., able to be seen after the occurrence of the incident.
 An open or unlocked door is not physical, visible evidence.

-See also: Burglary, Unlawful Entry Without Force, Attempted Forcible Entry household.
+See also: Burglary, Unlawful Entry Without Force, Attempted Forcible Entry or more persons unrelated to the head of household.
 Quarters with no designated head but with 6 or more unrelated persons are also group quarters.
 Some quarters occupied by fewer than six persons may also be group quarters by definition; e.g., living quarters in dormitories occupied by students.
 Group quarters were selected from Census listings.
+See also: Housing Unit, Other Unit, Special Place